 Winters don’t get so cold recently.
 But it is easy to talk for us, humans, who have a different robe for each season.
 Yorkies are small and their fur is not like dog’s that is to say thick and warm but more like of a human, so they experience troubles when going out in winters.
 That is why often you can see Yorkies walking in some clothes.
 Each time when the cold starts getting to the bones I dress up my Boss, too.
-And there are other ways how to take care of your Yorkie in winters.
+And there are other ways how to take care of your Yorkie in winter.

-I will present these yorkie winter care aspects in more detail below.
+I will present these Yorkie winter care aspects in more detail below.

 The well-being inside the house during winters

 The bigger part of this article is to help you figure out what actions should you take for the well-being of your Yorkie in the winter when you are taking him outside.
-Because outside seems to be a more dangerous place than warm, cozy home.
+Because outside seems to be a more dangerous place than a warm, cozy home.
 However, let’s start with something less dangerous but not less important, that is to say, what you should bear in mind when it is winter and your dog is inside the house.

 The scariest boogeyman inside in winters is a draft.
-No matter how innocent it might seem, a draft for a small dog, a puppy or a senior is a dangerous thing, more dangerous than for a normal sized dog, especially when it is not the cool you want for the refreshment in summers and the wind is pretty cold.
+No matter how innocent it might seem, a draft for a small dog, a puppy, or a senior is a dangerous thing, more dangerous than for a normal-sized dog, especially when it is not the cool you want for the refreshment in summers and the wind is pretty cold.
 So you should bear in mind that the place where your dog was sleeping in summer might not suit him in winter.
 Check the circulation of wind on the ground with your bare foot: if you feel cold, your Yorkie will do too.
 Then try to slightly replace the bed of the dog or if it is possible – to seal up the draft.
 That should do the job.

 The well-being outside the house during winters

-Now let’s get into what you were expecting and waiting for to read – how to protect a Yorkie when he is just a small helpless creature against the whole element of winter – snow, wind and low temperature.
+Now let’s get into what you were expecting and waiting for to read – how to protect a Yorkie when he is just a small helpless creature against the whole element of winter – snow, wind, and low temperature.
 You might be asking yourself: how cold is too cold for a Yorkshire terrier?
 When is the right time to go for a walk and when is better to stay inside?
-Can Yorkies walk in snow?
+Can Yorkies walk in the snow?